caolan/async/README.md

   The iterator is passed a callback(truthValue) which must be called with a boolean argument once it has completed.
-* `callback(result)` - A callback which is called as soon as any iterator returns true, or after all the iterator functions have finished.
-Result will be either true or false depending on the values of the async tests.
+* `callback(result)` - A callback which is called as soon as any iterator returns `true`, or after all the iterator functions have finished.
+Result will be either `true` or `false` depending on the values of the async tests.

 __Example__